Promoting Patient Dignity in Healthcare

 Considering that the majority of daily communication is nonverbal, it is no surprise that this aspect of communication has a significant impact on human interactions.
 Positive nonverbal communication is a powerful tool for connecting with patients in a constructive way and reinforcing mutual understanding and respect.

-Developing situational awareness of your nonverbal communication — such as facial expressions, gestures, and body language — can help you recognize its potential to either alienate or engage patients and develop strategies for reassuring patients in nonverbal ways.
+Developing situational awareness of your nonverbal communication — such as facial expressions, gestures, and body language — can help you recognize its potential to either alienate or engage patients.
+This awareness also can help you develop strategies for reassuring patients in nonverbal ways.

-Although the day-to-day activities and tasks that occur in chiropractic practices, clinics, and hospitals often are routine for people who work in these settings, they might be overwhelming for patients.
-Additionally, chiropractic encounters don’t occur in a vacuum, and the emotions they evoke can intermingle with patients’ other personal and professional stressors.
+Although the day-to-day activities and tasks that occur in healthcare practices, clinics, and hospitals often are routine for people who work in these settings, they might be overwhelming for patients.
+Additionally, healthcare encounters don’t occur in a vacuum, and the emotions they evoke can intermingle with patients’ other personal and professional stressors.

 During patient interactions, give pause to consider how patients are responding to diagnoses, treatment recommendations, and outcomes.
 Acknowledging patients’ emotions and responding with empathy, understanding, and compassion can greatly influence patients’ overall experience and help them feel respected and comforted.